rustamyusupov/timer/README.md

 ## Example

 You can see an example of the timer application in action [here](https://rustamyusupov.github.io/timer/?url=https://raw.githubusercontent.com/rustamyusupov/timer/refs/heads/main/example.json).
+This example uses a URL to load intervals from a remote JSON file.